Galenika/Bleak/README.md

 ## Contributing
 Pull requests are welcome.

-For major changes, such as new injection methods, please open an issue first to discuss what you would like to add.
+For large changes, please open an issue first to discuss what you would like to add.